Technici4n/prologin-music/README.md

 * Soviet Suprem - Vladimir [Clip officiel]
 * Rick and Morty Soundtrack - Evil Morty's Theme (Quality Extended) [For the Damaged Coda]
 * The Binding of Isaac - Cathedral Theme
+* Sabaton - A Lifetime Of War, The Lion From The North, Night Witches, The Last Stand